Gideon: Night attack

 During the night, God instructed Gideon to approach the Midianite camp.
 There, Gideon overheard a Midianite man tell a friend of a dream in which "a loaf of barley bread tumbled into the camp of Midian", causing their tent or camp to collapse.
 This was interpreted as meaning that God had given the Midianites over to Gideon.
 Gideon returned to the Israelite camp and gave each of his men a shofar and a clay jar with a torch hidden inside.
 Divided into three companies, Gideon and his 300 men marched on the enemy camp.
 He instructed them to blow the trumpet, give a battle cry and light torches, simulating an attack by a large force.
 As they did so, the Midianite army fled.

 Gideon sent messengers ahead into Israel calling for the Ephraimites to pursue the retreating Midianites and two of their leaders, Oreb and Zeeb.
 Gideon and the three hundred pursued Zebah and Zalmunna, the two Midianite kings.
 When he had asked for provisions in his pursuit, the men of Succoth and Peniel refused and taunted Gideon.
 After capturing the two kings, Gideon punished the men of Succoth, and pulled down the tower of Peniel killing all the men there.
 Gideon invited his eldest son, Jether, to slay Zebah and Zalmunna, but being still young at the time, he did not have the confidence to carry out his father's request, so Zebah and Zalmunna called on Gideon to perform the deed himself.
 Gideon then killed Zebah and Zalmunna as justice for the death of his brothers.
 The place where Gideon slew Oreb after the defeat of the Midianites was called the Rock of Oreb.
 It was probably the place now called Orbo, on the east of Jordan, near Bethshean.
 Zeeb was killed at "the wine press of Zeeb".

 Subsequent events

 The Israelites invited Gideon to become their king and to found a dynasty, but he refused, telling them that only God was their ruler.

-Gideon went on to make an ephod out of the gold won in battle.
-As a sign of what ADONAI had done for them.
+Gideon went on to make an ephod out of the gold won in battle, as a sign of what God had done for them.
 Gideon had 70 sons from the many women he took as wives.
 He also had a Shechemite concubine who bore him a son whom he named Abimelech, which means "my father is king".

 There was peace in Israel for 40 years during the life of Gideon.
 As soon as Gideon died of old age, the Israelites again turned to worship the false god Baal Berith and ignored the family of Gideon.
 Gideon was succeeded for a brief time as ruler of Shechem by his son Abimelech.